-- The Program Coordinator set up and hosted the spring Gulf and South Atlantic Regional Panel (GSARP) virtual meeting on April 22nd. - The Aquatic Nuisance Species Task Force's (ANSTF) spring meeting scheduled for May 5-7th was canceled do to the Corona virus. - Region 4 USFWS AIS Small Grants Program: Over the last six years of this program, we have been able to fund 39 projects totaling \$850K.
-The Program Coordinator worked with the USFWS to get the funding for this year added to the program, but because of a number of current circumstances, these funds will be added to next year's RFP. - Invasive Species Traveling Trunk: The GSARP's Education and Outreach workgroup will continue to explore other materials that can be added to the trunks to keep them new and relevant.
+- The Program Coordinator set up and hosted the fall Gulf and South Atlantic Regional Panel (GSARP) virtual meeting on December 17th. - The Aquatic Nuisance Species Task Force's (ANSTF) fall meeting was held virtually on December 8-10th. - Region 4 USFWS AIS Small Grants Program: Over the last six years of this program, we have been able to fund 39 projects totaling \$850K.
+The Program Coordinator will work with FWS to get the RFP for this year's funding opportunity distributed as soon as the Regional office has a budget. - Invasive Species Traveling Trunk: The GSARP's Education and Outreach workgroup will continue to explore other materials that can be added to the trunks to keep them new and relevant.
 They will also look at developing lesson plans to make it easier for teachers to incorporate the materials in the trunks into their science curriculums.
-The trunks have been utilized for 1,552 days since they were made available to the public in the summer of 2012. - The Program Coordinator is chairing the ANSTF's Prevention Committee which is tasked with addressing five key outputs of the new ANSTF Strategic Plan: - Evaluate and refine the NISC/ANSTF pathway risk assessment process, consistent with the 2009 National Research Council publication "Science and Decisions: Advancing Risk Assessment"; and complete guidelines for the use and interpretation of these tools. - O Work with applicable Federal agencies and responsible industry sectors to make organisms in trade importation data electronically available, searchable for organisms (wildlife and plants) imported into the United States, and ensure this data is correctly identified to species. - o Assess new ANS introductions to determine where prevention measures may have been lacking, been ineffective, or resulted from gaps in authority. - o Establish an ad-hoc committee to evaluate and implement the roles and responsibilities of the ANSTF under the Vessel Incidental Discharge Act (VIDA). - o Enter into national prevention practices and agreements with natural resource agencies and responsible industry sectors that consider invasion risks within operations. - The GSARP is planning to hold another virtual meeting later this year. - The fall ANSTF meeting will be held virtually on December 8-10th.
+The trunks have been utilized for 1,552 days since they were made available to the public in the summer of 2012. - The Program Coordinator is chairing the ANSTF's Prevention Committee which is tasked with addressing five key outputs of the new ANSTF Strategic Plan: - Evaluate and refine the NISC/ANSTF pathway risk assessment process, consistent with the 2009 National Research Council publication "Science and Decisions: Advancing Risk Assessment"; and complete guidelines for the use and interpretation of these tools. - O Work with applicable Federal agencies and responsible industry sectors to make organisms in trade importation data electronically available, searchable for organisms (wildlife and plants) imported into the United States, and ensure this data is correctly identified to species. - o Assess new ANS introductions to determine where prevention measures may have been lacking, been ineffective, or resulted from gaps in authority. - o Establish an ad-hoc committee to evaluate and implement the roles and responsibilities of the ANSTF under the Vessel Incidental Discharge Act (VIDA). - o Enter into national prevention practices and agreements with natural resource agencies and responsible industry sectors that consider invasion risks within operations. - The GSARP is scheduled to hold its spring meeting virtually on April 21st. - The spring ANSTF meeting will be held virtually on May 4-6.